 Written by Wren Gillett.

 Wren is Pivot’s student voice advocate.
 She was part of VicSRC’s executive committee for close to three years, and chaired the executive team within this time.
 She has a been a youth champion for charitable organisations such as the Alannah and Madeline Foundation and Dolly’s Dream, and has spoken at multiple conferences and events across Australia about the power and significance of student voice, agency and empowerment.
-Wren is currently in her first year of university majoring in journalism, and continues to be a passionate spokesperson for young people.
+Wren is currently in her second year of university majoring in journalism, and continues to be a passionate spokesperson for young people.